 Nutrition Per Serving (Estimate)

-Sodium: This is omitted as I cannot provide an accurate number.
+Sodium content: This is omitted as I cannot provide an accurate number.
 I encourage you to calculate your own to provide a much more precise reading based on the exact ingredients, brands, and amounts you're using.

-Follow The Garden Grazer on Instagram, Pinterest, or Facebook for more updates and inspiration.
+Follow The Garden Grazer on Instagram, Pinterest, Twitter, or Facebook for more updates and inspiration.

-Suzanne
+Suzanne says

 Does this soup freeze well?
 I like to make batches of soups and dinners so that the family can eat nutritiously throughout the winter when I am away.

-Kaitlin
+Kaitlin says

-Julie Peterson
+Julie Peterson says

 I purchased Balti Curry by accident to make this soup.
 Would it affect the flavor much?

-Kaitlin McGinn
+Kaitlin says

 Hi Julie!
 I'm not familiar with Balti curry specifically, but curry powder spice blends tend to vary by region so I'm guessing you should be able to substitute it just fine if it's a flavor/blend you enjoy!
 Would love to hear if you gave it a go and how it went.

-Sandra
+Sandra says

-Do you feel it wouldnt be as good without the peas?
+Do you feel it wouldn't be as good without the peas?
 Trying to decide if I should wait to make it tomorrow when I can grab some.

-Kaitlin McGinn
+Kaitlin says

-Hilary
+Hilary says

-I made this tonight with a few minor adjustments (I sauteed onion, garlic, and ginger before throwing everything else in the pot.
-I also threw in 1/2 a bag of spinach in with the peas.).
+I made this tonight with a few minor adjustments.
+I sautéed onion, garlic, and ginger before throwing everything else in the pot.
+I also threw in 1/2 a bag of spinach in with the peas.
 My whole family absolutely loved this soup.
 It was so satisfying and tasty without being overly heavy.
 Perfect for a cool winter night!
 Thanks so much for the recipe!

-Kaitlin McGinn
+Kaitlin says

 Great to hear you & your family enjoyed this one.
 I love your adaptions!